hyperledger/fabric/docs/source/msp.rst

 There is limited support for such requirements.

-One way to allow for this separation is to to create a separate intermediate CA for each node type - one for clients and one for peers/orderers; and configure two different MSPs - one for clients and one for peers/orderers.
+One way to allow for this separation is to create a separate intermediate CA for each node type - one for clients and one for peers/orderers; and configure two different MSPs - one for clients and one for peers/orderers.
 Channels this organization should be accessing would need to include